 - Read all of the information below before you apply.

 - Download the Step-By-Step guide.

-- View the policy and procedure for Student Travel and Transport.
+- View the policy for Student Travel and Transport.

 - Discuss your plans with your supervisors.

 Please note: Study Away is only for research-related activities carried out away from the University.
 If you are planning to take recreational leave, you should apply to take leave.

 If you'll be on Study Away for more than three months, an external supervisor must be appointed, located where you're undertaking your research.
 If a suitable external supervisor cannot be appointed, a detailed plan of how supervision will be maintained must be attached to your Study Away application.
 This plan must include the method and frequency of communication with your supervisors.

 Progress reviews and submission dates

 - During approved Study Away periods, your enrolment continues as usual, so progress review dates and your submission date don't change.